 This article will answer that question -plus what you should do instead of social climbing-.

 Social climbing is the use of socially aggressive behavior to elevate one’s position, lower someone else position or, most often, both -ie.: raising one’s position at someone else’s expenses.

 Such socially aggressive behavior can take the form of derision, bullying, backstabbing, isolating, physically isolating or verbal assault.

-Here is a list of some of the most typical social power plays people engage when they social climb:
+These are the most typical social power moves people engage when they social climb.